gowindcode/front-end/README.txt

 once user logged in then user can hit the Get Consultant menu, the display appears with the details.

 And please note for 1400px display size we have adjusted the login page form size's.

+KnowYours.jsx file we added for user can check his/her height and weight, so based on that his/her know whether height and weight is fit or not and user can reach the "/get-consultant" page.

 ------------------------Thank you for reading this message.------------------------------------------